 7) Shree Krishna Janmashtami

-After all, this festival was originally celebrates within a Hindu mythology.
+Similarly, after all, this festival was originally celebrates within a Hindu mythology.
 King Hiranyakashipu was so arrogant who commands everybody in his kingdom to worship him and didn’t allow people to worship Lord Vishnu.
 However, Prince Prahlada was an ardent devotee of Vishnu and openly opposed his father.
 This enraged Hiranyakashipu.

 Since then, the king ordered his sister Holika’s was burn the prince on the full moon night.
 Under the blessing of God Vishnu, Prahlada was unscathed while Holika was burn into ashes.
-After that Lord Vishnu appeared in the form of Narshima and killed the demon, King.
+After that Lord Vishnu appeared in the form of Narshima and killed the demon King.
 Since Holika was destroyed, the festival is named after her and celebrated as the victory of God over evil.

 9) Maghe Sankranti

-In the 10 Greatest Festivals of Nepalese, Maghe Sankranti is occur in the first day of month of Magh of Bikram Sambat (midJanuary).
+In the 10 Greatest Festivals of Nepalese, Maghe Sankranti is occurs in the first day of month of Magh of Bikram Sambat (mid January).
 It marks the coming of warmer weather after winter season and better days of health and fortune.
 It is also consider as important festival in Nepal.
-The festival, also known as Makar sankranti in or Maghi.
-It’s celebrates with great joy all over Nepal among hindu community.
+The festival also known as the Makar Sankranti or Maghi.
+It’s celebrates with great joy all over Nepal among Hindu community also in Terai.

-The Maghe sankranti is also the biggest festival of Tharu community in Nepal.
-Tharu community is commonly residing terai region of Nepal.
-They celebrate Maghe sankranti as ‘Maghi’.
-In Tharu community, maghi is consideres as the new of a year.
-In this dayTharu community people organized mela in Tundikhelwhere Tharu People put different food stall, shop also cultural program resembling tharu cultur and tradition.
-People from different community participate in this mela and get to know about tharu community through this mela.
+The Maghe Sankranti is also the biggest festival of Tharu community in Nepal.
+Tharu community is commonly residing Terai region south part of Nepal.
+They celebrate Maghe Sankranti as ‘Maghi’.
+In Tharu community, maghi is considers as the New Year.
+In this day Tharu community people organized meal in Tundikhel where Tharu People put different food stall, shop also cultural program resembling Tharu culture and tradition with their traditional dress up.
+People from different community participate in this meal and get to know about Tharu community through this meal.

 10) Maha Shivaratri